 For more information, download our Student & Staff Data document.

 Gender Pay Gap

-The metrics that the government requires are mean and median gender pay gap, mean and median bonus pay gap, and proportion of male and female staff in each quartile band.
+The metrics that we must provide are mean and median pay gap, and the proportion of female and male staff at each quartile band.

 |Plymouth College of Art (2018)||9.4%||7.2%|